MeganRoberts-dev/march-24-hackathon/README.md

 - To navigate to my desired page easily
 - To explore other areas of the site without having to navigate home
 - To be able to choose from a selection of predefined images and sounds
-- For the game to be resettable so that user can start a new game whenever they desire to
+- For the game to be resettable so that a uer can start a new game whenever the desire to
+- To be able to find an inspirational quote that matches my mood and purpose.
 - To enjoy using the site in part due to the pleasing aesthetics and affordances

 As a returning user I would like:

 - To be able to choose my own music to accompany my scene of choice
-- To be able to find previous soundscapes to load quickly
+- To be able to find previouse soundscapes and for them to load quickly
-- To play a different game to what I played last time
+- To send an email with an alternative level of happiness

 ### Trade Offs